-The Yom Kippur War, Ramadan War, or October War (Milhemet Yom Hakipurim in the Hebrew language), also know as the 1973 Arab Israeli War and the Fourth Arab Israeli War, as a war fought by the coalition of Arab states led by Egypt and Syria against Israel from October 6 to 25, 1973.
+The Yom Kippur War, Ramadan War, or October War (Milhemet Yom Hakipurim in the Hebrew language), also known as the 1973 Arab Israeli War and the Fourth Arab Israeli War, was a war fought by the coalition of Arab states led by Egypt and Syria against Israel from October 6 to 25, 1973.

 The War began when the coalition launched a joint surprise attack on Israeli position in the Israeli-occupied territories on Yom Kippur, the holiest day in Judaism, which occurred that year during the Muslim holy month of Ramadan.

-Both the United States and the Soviet Union initiated massive resupply efforts to their respective allies during the war, and this led to a near-confrontation between the two nuclear superpower.
+Both the United States and the Soviet Union initiated massive resupply efforts to their respective allies during the war, and this led to a near-confrontation between the two nuclear superpowers.